cantidio/gorgonDart/README.md

   // Create your display inside a DOM element.
   Display display = new Display( query("#My display holder"), width: 320, height: 240 );

-  // Create a Spritepack from a tile sheet.
-  // Create a Sprite where each tile has 32px of width and 32px of height.
+  // Create a Spritepaxk where each tile has 32px of width and 32px of height.
   Spritepack spritepack = new Spritepack.fromTileSheet( "tilesheet.png", 32, 32 );

   // Wait for the spritepack to load.